techidaily/site-fox-boxes/source/_posts/new-in-2024-pushing-boundaries-in-mobile-game-mastery-kinemasters-reviewed-journey.md

 ![basic editing tools](https://images.wondershare.com/filmora/article-images/2022/09/kinemaster-app-on-android-review-5.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fvAC8jgs62o?si=xqEXZ7dpAXZ4sZ7A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 #### **Filters and effects:**

 To add filters to your videos, you must first select a clip on which you want to apply the filters, then select the filters option.
 And to use the effects feature, you have to click on the layer button, and then the effects button from the menu appears.
 However, if you want to download some other filters and effects, you can download them from their assets store, but remember that all the filters and effects are not free.